EVEREST

 Scott and Shayna's drive to climb the world's highest mountain stemmed from the fact that 466 million people worldwide have hearing loss, with 1 in 8 individuals in the United States being deaf or hard of hearing.
 Yet, before the 2023 season, only one known deaf person had successfully summited Everest, and there were no records of any deaf females or deaf Americans ever making it to the summit.
 In Spring 2023, they were determined to change these numbers and increase representation for the deaf and disabled in the outdoors, and they did.

-In preparation for their Everest expedition, Scott and Shayna committed to increasing accessibility to information and education, and to bring the Mount Everest experience closer to the deaf and hard-of-hearing community.
-They took the community along for the journey by hosting a weekly vodcast, "Climbing with Scott & Shayna in Sign Language," in which they discussed Everest-related topics, covering the expedition, logistics, team, training, and preparations—all in American Sign Language.
+With the Everest expedition, Scott and Shayna were committed to increasing accessibility to information and education, and bringing the Mount Everest experience closer to the deaf and hard-of-hearing community.
+They took the community along for the journey by discussing Everest-related topics, covering the expedition, logistics, team, training, and preparations—all in American Sign Language (ASL).
 Not only that, Scott and Shayna also once again brought back the Q&A sessions with deaf and hard-of-hearing kids across the country, giving them a chance to submit videos in American Sign Language (ASL) to ask questions about climbing Mount Everest.
 This time, Scott and Shayna answered the questions directly from the Everest base camp!

 ON THE ROAD ACROSS THE U.S.